nguyenphuminh/reval/.github/CONTRIBUTING.md

 - Don't use any NSFW or weird contents in a pull request.

-That's all, thanks for your time with FreakC!
+That's all, thanks for your time with Reval!